 "The first edition of the Encyclopedia Britannica, from 1770, had 20 pages (on) umbilical cord pathology, with drawings of umbilical cord entanglement.
 By contrast, Williams Obstetrics (16th Edition, 1980) has only a single sentence regarding cords around the neck."

 The head of an unborn infant may be especially large in proportion to the pelvis of the mother.
 Test methods useful in determining this include radiological (MRI, X-ray, or CT), clinical (using the hands and a pelvimeter), and ultrasound.

 Ultimately in such a case, a caregiver may recommend cesarean-section delivery.
 However, sometimes a mother's pelvis is able to separate and stretch, allowing safe birth of a large-headed child.
 Therefore, the medical standard after diagnosis of CPD is first to avoid C-section – to attempt labor and delivery – with C-section as a fallback option.

-Even if no “complications” such as the above exist, a birth is still a massive shared responsibility for mother and caregivers.
+Even if no "complications" such as the above exist, birth is still a massive shared responsibility for mothers and caregivers.
 It is expected of a mother to follow instructions from a caregiver.
-It is expected of a caregiver that a) with adequate training and experience she or he will b) execute, flawlessly, multiple practices crucial to infant safety.
-These practices include physical manipulation with hands or tools, monitoring for signs of distress, use of medications, the maintaining of constant attention, and if necessary, scheduling a cesarean delivery on time.
+It is expected of a caregiver that a) with adequate training and experience, she or he will b) execute, flawlessly, multiple practices crucial to infant safety.
+These practices include physical manipulation with hands or tools, monitoring for signs of distress, the use of medications, the maintaining of constant attention, and, if necessary, scheduling a cesarean delivery on time.